SerCom-KC/cartoon-network-schedule/next-showings.md

 06:30AM Teen Titans - Winner Take All
 07:00AM Ben 10 - Out to Launch
 07:15AM The Amazing World of Gumball - The Lady
-07:30AM The Amazing World of Gumball - The Best; The Sucker
+07:30AM The Amazing World of Gumball - The Sucker; The Best
 08:00AM The Amazing World of Gumball - The Worst; The Vegging
 08:30AM Teen Titans Go! - Truth, Justice, and What?; Beast Man
 09:00AM Teen Titans Go! - Two Bumble Bees and a Wasp; Oil Drums